 MagicFeatures – Doing it All for magicJack

-Do you dare to take the next step?
+Do you dare to take that next step?
 Consider this scenario:

 It's coming down to crunch time, you've gotta get that tax return done and in the mail.
 The return is a knotty beast, and you don't need any distractions – but you do need to hear back from your sister-in-law, the accounting whiz.
 You'd already blocked some pesty telemarketers with MagicFeatures, but you decide its time to block all callers.
 Fortunately, friends and family are on your Priority Callers list, so your sister-in-law can get through – even when others can't.
 MagicFeatures has it all handled.

-MagicFeature's works with a wide variety of Windows computers, from Windows XP and Vista all the way up to Windows 10.
-Check out the list of its capabilities.
+MagicFeatures works with a wide variety of Windows computers, from Windows XP and Vista all the way up to Windows 10 – but sadly, it doesn't work with Mac machines.
+Check out this list of its capabilities.
 Sweet.

 Selective Call Rejection

 Call Blocker– it's a beautiful thing.
 Enter specific phone number(s) you want to block, and you won't hear from them again.
 You can block specific numbers (555-123-4567), all phone numbers in a particular exchange (555-123-****), or all numbers in an entire area code (555-***-****).
 You can even block all toll free callers (800-***-****).
 You're not limited to just blocking a few numbers, either.
 Enter as many number(s) you want blocked, and MagicFeatures will keep track of them all.
 This is MagicFeature's “Black List”.
 See the Priority Calls section (below) for the other side of this coin, MagicFeatures' “White List”.